Dual Eligibles

 MMI 2.jpg

 To-date, CMS and two states have entered into Memoranda of Understanding (MOU), the second step in the financial alignment initiative implementation process.
 The Commonwealth of Massachusetts received approval first.
 To view AHCA’s analysis, click here.
 Massachusetts is the first example of a managed care approach to Medicare-Medicaid Integration.
 In October 2012, CMS entered into a second MOU.
 Under this agreement with Washington State, CMS and the state will implement a statewide managed fee-for-service (MFFS) approach to Medicare-Medicaid integration.
-For an overview of MFFS as well as an analysis of the Washington State MOU, click here.
 An overview of state activity is presented in the map, below.

 State-by-State Medicare-Medicaid Financial Alignment Initiative Overview